dgaydukov/cert-aws/sa/files/sa.md

 For both types, IP are private, so in order to work you have to connect your network to vpc through DX/VPN.
 Traffic flow - you can manually add dns records to your hosted zones, but it can be complex to manage them.
 So you can create traffic flow in visual editor and manage all your dns records from there.
 You can use versioning to quickly restore any previous version.
 You can manage hundreds of records with nice visual editor.
+Simple AD dns resolving (you can set-up on-premise-to-vpc connection using AD + DX/VPN):
+* simple AD provides dns resolution out of the box (you don't need to configure any dns servers manually, although you can do this) with redundant dns servers in each AZ
+* these dns forwards all dns requests to vpc internal dns server (note that for this dns name shouldn't correspond to dns of AD or be it subdomain, if they are the same simple AD won't forward dns request)
+* simple AD provides 2 private IP for dns resolution, which you add them to your on-premise dns forwarder
+* make sure SG allows dns traffic from on-premise to simple AD
+* you can use vpc dhcp option set to forward request form vpc to on-premise dns server [Unbound](https://nlnetlabs.nl/projects/unbound/about) - software to forward dns requests:
+* you can use it to forward dns request from on-premise to vpc dns server, and from any ec2 to on-premise dns server As you see you can use simple AD, unbound, route53 resolver to resolve dns between on-premise & vpc.

 ###### RDS
 RDS (Relational Database Service) - aws managed service, that make it easy install/operate relational database in the cloud.
 It helps easily scale compute resources or storage associated with your db, simplifies replication.